CIA activities in Iran: Duqu

 On 1 September 2011, a new worm was found, thought to be related to Stuxnet.
 The Laboratory of Cryptography and System Security (CrySyS) of the Budapest University of Technology and Economics analyzed the malware, naming the threat "Duqu".
 Symantec, based on this report, continued the analysis of the threat, calling it "nearly identical to Stuxnet, but with a completely different purpose", and published a detailed technical paper.
 The main component used in Duqu is designed to capture information such as keystrokes and system information.
 The exfiltrated data may be used to enable a future Stuxnet-like attack.
 On 28 December 2011, Kaspersky Lab's director of global research and analysis spoke to Reuters about recent research results showing that the platforms Stuxnet and Duqu both originated in 2007, and are being referred to as Tilded due to the ~d at the beginning of the file names.
 Also uncovered in this research was the possibility of three more variants based on the Tilded platform.

-Flam
+Flame

 In May 2012, the new malware "Flame" was found, thought to be related to Stuxnet.
 Researchers named the program "Flame" after the name of one of its modules.
 After analyzing the code of Flame, Kaspersky Lab said that there is a strong relationship between Flame and Stuxnet.
 An early version of Stuxnet contained code to propagate infections via USB drives that are nearly identical to a Flame module that exploits the same vulnerability.